vatesfr/xen-orchestra/@xen-orchestra/web/docs/tests/testing-components.md

 | `findLabelledLinks`      | the same rows, as `{ label: href }`, skipping the unlinked ones |
 | `findCardLabelledValues` | every `VtsCardRowKeyValue` of a side-panel card                 |

+`src/test/find-tags.ts` reads the `VtsTag`s a card lists, as `findTagLabels(wrapper)` — an empty array when the object carries no tag.

 ```typescript
 expect(findLabelledValues(wrapper)).toEqual({ [t('vga')]: t('disabled'), [t('video-ram')]: '8 B' })
 ```